gtmaskall/Springboard_FDS_example_capstone/proposal_notes.md

 ## Developing the proposal

-By skim-reading a few websites and following our noses, as a consultant coming from outside the environmental water quality field, we have already started to piece together some very useful background knowledge:
+By skim-reading a few websites and following our noses, as a consultant data scientist coming from outside the environmental water quality field, we have already started to piece together some very useful background knowledge:

 * New regulations were adopted in 2000 (interestingly, and most likely not coincidentally, this is the year the open WIMS data starts)